Full-Time Equivalent (FTE)

-Knowing your FTE number is also helpful for determining if your organization is eligible for certain benefits programs, such as the Small Business Health Options Program (SHOP).
+Knowing your FTE hours is also helpful for determining if your organization is eligible for certain benefits programs, such as the Small Business Health Options Program (SHOP).

-Organizations can convert part-time and contract employee hours into FTE unit employees by following these six steps:
+Organizations can convert part-time, full-time, and contract employee hours into FTE unit employees by following these six steps:

 - Determine how many hours your company considers to be full-time.
 This is usually between 30-40 hours.
 Anyone who falls below your full-time threshold is a part-time employee.

 - Figure out the total hours per year for each employee type.
-In other words, add up the annual hours for all full-time employees and the annual hours for all part-time employees separately.
+In other words, add the annual hours for all full-time employees and part-time employees separately.

 - Determine the part-time FTE.
-Divide the total hours worked for all part-time employees by the annual hours worked for just one of the full-time employees at your company.
+Divide the total hours worked for all part-time employees by the annual hours worked for just one of your full-time employees.

 - Determine the total FTE.
 Add the number of full-time FTEs (one for each full-time employee) to the part-time FTE from the previous step.

-Please note: Each company must determine for itself how many hours is full-time, so adjust your FTE calculation accordingly.
+Please note: Each company must decide for itself how many hours it classes as full-time, so adjust your FTE calculation accordingly.

-Here’s an example calculation you can use for your company:
+Here's an example calculation you can use for your company when figuring your FTE hours:

 - Two full-time employees working 40 hours per week (Employees A and B)